The Octave developers are pleased to announce a major new release of GNU

 problems you find.
 Bug reporting guidelines are available at

-of contributors may be found in the Octave manual.
+list of contributors may be found in the Octave manual.

 GNU Octave is a high-level interpreted language, primarily intended for